Don Valley Parkway: South of the Forks

 North from Riverdale Park, the valley widens considerably.
 The expressway rises from the floor of the valley and passes beneath the towering Prince Edward Viaduct bridge, which connects Bloor Street with Danforth Avenue and carries a subway line.

 The highway runs along the eastern wall of the valley for the next several kilometres, rising and dipping repeatedly.

 The expressway curves eastward into a cut in the hillside as it passes the 'Half-mile' railway bridge.
-Immediately to the north, it meets the Bayview Avenue–Bloor Street interchange.
+Immediately to the north, it meets the Bayview Avenue–Bloor Street connector at a trumpet interchange.
 The long off-ramp to these roads was the original southern terminus of the parkway in 1961.

 The off-ramp was later proposed as the eastern terminus of the proposed Crosstown Expressway.
 This expressway, opposed by the City of Toronto, was never built:

 it was intended for construction only after the completion of the Spadina Expressway, which itself was cancelled in 1971.

 Just north of the Bayview–Bloor interchange, the expressway passes over Pottery Road.
 To the east is Todmorden Mills, a collection of historic buildings and a former industrial site, the original "Don Mills".
 The nearby pond was a section of the Don River cut off by the parkway construction.
 Further north, to the west where the highway crosses Beechwood Avenue, is Crothers Woods, a restoration site.

 The expressway continues east along the southern edge of the valley.
 The opposing lanes split as the expressway passes beneath the Leaside Bridge, the southbound lanes at a lower level.
 The lanes rejoin as they approach the Don Mills Road interchange at the "forks of the Don".
 Just east of the Don Mills Road interchange, several large white sculptures resembling human teeth are installed on both sides of the road.
 The sculptures, called The Elevated Wetlands, are examples of "eco-art" and have become a landmark.
 The sculptures resemble concrete but are made of plastic and filled with waste plastic and wetland plants.
 The sculptures function as a water filter, removing pollutants from the Don River.
 A solar-powered pump lifts water to the top of the sculpture and it is returned to the Don after filtration.
 The sculptures were installed in 1998 and the wetland plants added in 1999.